latest changes

 - Build trust with an icebreaker

-- Facilitate, dont control
+- Facilitate, don’t control

 - Encourage (multimedia) documentation